List of Regular Show characters: Earl

-Earl (voiced by Feodor Chin) is the master of Pops who fist appeared in "The Ice Tape".
+Earl (voiced by Feodor Chin) is the master of Pops who first appeared in "The Ice Tape".
 After Maellard revealed to Pops the truth about his origin, he tells him to find Earl since he's the one who can help Pops to fight his evil brother.
 After the tape melted, Earl revealed himself to the Gang.
 Later, in the episode "The Key to the Universe", Earl tests Pops by making him do his chores, which lead to Pops unleashing his frustration on him.
 Earl understands Pops and in a last effort of persuasion to continue training, he shows him a fragment from a previous Universe and also showed him the decision of Pops not fighting his Brother.
 Upon this revelation, Pops later ran away and hid from everyone but Mordecai and Rigby calmed him down.
 After Pops was fully relaxed, Earl threw a lemon towards him which activates his powers and soon declares that his real training will begin.
 During the episode "No Train No Gain", Earl senses the growing threat of Anti-Pops' powers, so he used a training montage with some of his favorite music to train Pops quickly.
 This however made Mordecai and Rigby bored with his music, and they used their own music to speed up Pops's own training.
 Earl was shocked and told them that Pops goes too fast and out of control.
 The gang and Earl was able to stop Pops speeding, but ended up benefiting Pops' strength and Earl realizes he's ready.
 In "Kill'Em with Kindness", he is erased by Anti-Pops.
 In the final season finale, when both Pops and Anti-Pops died together and restoring everything in the universe that has been destroyed by their cause in balance, meaning that Earl is revived.